hpi-schul-cloud/schulcloud-calendar/wiki/schulcloud-api-requirements.md

 ```

 #### Map from UUID to related user UUID(s)
 As the calendar service we need to get all users belonging to a UUID in order to bulk create events (e.g. when accessed through our REST API by a submission system) individually for each user.
-In addition, the notification service requires this endpoint to notify all users belonging to an event.

 _Request_: UUID